 I am trying to enlarge an existing volume via DM on a Server 2008 R2 environment.
-Disk management displays the unallocated directly behind the D: drive, but the Extend Volume is greyed out when I right-clicking C drive, anything wrong?
+Disk management displays the unallocated directly behind the D: drive, but the Extend Volume is grayed out when I right-clicking C drive, anything wrong?

-From this console, there are 4 drives in Disk 0: System Reserved, drive C, D and E. If you right click C drive, Extend Volume is greyed out.
+In my server, there are 4 drives in Disk 0: System Reserved, drive C, D and E. If you right click C drive, Extend Volume is greyed out.

 Try to decrease D drive with built-in Shrink Volume function.

-Extending C drive is disabled:
+Extending C drive is still disabled:

 Now there is 40GB free space behind C drive, but Extend Volume is still unavailable.

-How to fix Extend Volume greyed out
+How to fix Server 2008 r2 Extend Volume greyed out